tanujjain2015/portfolio/README.md

 3. Navigation header underline need to have some space.
 4. Overflow of grid layout in work section not functioning as expected.
 Fix in Progress.
 5. Need to provide animation.
+6. Sticky header is not working on Index.html when pushed to portfolio.